rappakos/paraglider-stats/README.md

 $$ \ln \theta = \ln \rm{E} X = \bar Y + S^2/2 \pm z \sqrt{\frac{S^2}{n} + \frac{S^4}{2(n-1)}  } $$

-with $$ z = 1.96 $$.
+with `z = 1.96`.

 As we will see, for many wings `S^2 approx 0.8^2`.
-For small sample sizes `n` approx 50 (meaning only around 10 different pilots), the inaccuracy of the log of the mean is therefore approximately 0.22.
+For small sample sizes `n` approx. 50 (meaning only around 10 different pilots), the inaccuracy of the log of the mean is therefore approximately 0.22.
 To be able to reasonably distinguish the performance of 2 different gliders, these confidence intervals should have a small overlap.
-For an order of difference of $$ \Delta \ln \theta \approx 0.1 $$ we need at least `n` approx 200 flights.
+For an order of difference of

+$$ \Delta \ln \theta \approx 0.1 $$

+we need at least `n` approx 200 flights.

 ## Results